data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 in the model, a regression effectively estimates the effect for each group independent of all of the others.

-Through regularization, groups that are comprised of individuals who are consistently different (higher or lower) than individuals on average are not regularized very much - their estimated difference may be close to the estimate from a multi-level model - whereas groups with only a few individuals, or with a
+Through regularization, groups that comprise individuals who are consistently different (higher or lower) than individuals on average are not regularized very much - their estimated difference may be close to the estimate from a multi-level model - whereas groups with only a few individuals, or with a